-Couple jailed for life over French nanny’s murder
+Couple jailed for life over French nanny Sophie Lionnet's torture

 Kouider went on to try to frame Mr Walton for her disappearance to exact “revenge” on the former boyband member.

-Following an Old Bailey trial, the defendants were found guilty of murder, having admitted perverting
+Following an Old Bailey trial, the defendants were found guilty of murder, having admitted perverting the course of justice.

 Jailing the pair for life, Judge Nicholas Hilliard QC said: “It is plain from all the evidence that Sophie was a kind, gentle and good natured girl.”